-When your exam timetable has been published, you can contact the accommodation office to apply to extend your contract if you need to include any additional time up until the end of the semester.
+When your exam timetable has been published, you can email the accommodation office at firstname.lastname@example.org to apply to extend your contract if you need to include any additional time up until the end of the semester.

 Immigration and visa advice

 It is important that you think about immigration before you make any travel plans.
 Learn more about visas for study abroad, exchange and summer school programmes.